Study our London-based physiotherapy degree and lay the best foundations for a rewarding, challenging, and flexible career as a physiotherapist

 Clinical placements: build professional experience

-You will undertake exciting work placements under the guidance of skilled clinicians.
-You will experience diversity in practice, build appreciation for NHS core values and apply your learning to a professional setting.
+We offer an exciting array of work placements under the guidance of skilled clinicians across and close to London.
+Through these placements, you'll experience diversity in practice, build appreciation for NHS core values, and apply your learning to a wide range of settings.

 Previous students have worked within: